VegardSkui/Leaderboard/README.md

 Run `firebase emulators:start` to run the site and database locally.

-Run `npx webpack --watch --mode development` to do a development build of the scripts, and continuously rebuild when any changes are made.
+Run `npm start` to start the webpack development server, and open the page in the default browser.